-Effective June 14, 2018, Express Entry candidates looking to settle in Alberta are able to pursue a provincial nomination under the Alberta Immigrant Nominee Program (AINP) under the new AINP Express Entry stream.
+Since 2018, Express Entry candidates looking to settle in Alberta have been able to pursue a provincial nomination under the Alberta Immigrant Nominee Program (AINP) under the AINP Express Entry stream.

-This stream will allow Alberta to nominate a limited number of qualified Express Entry candidates.
-Candidates who obtain a provincial nomination will receive 600 additional Comprehensive Ranking System (CRS) points, with an invitation to apply (ITA) soon after when Immigration, Refugees and Citizenship Canada (IRCC) conducts a draw from the Express Entry pool.
+This stream allows Alberta to nominate a limited number of qualified Express Entry candidates.
+Candidates who obtain a provincial nomination receive 600 additional Comprehensive Ranking System (CRS) points, with an invitation to apply (ITA) soon after when Immigration, Refugees and Citizenship Canada (IRCC) conducts a draw from the Express Entry pool.

 A provincial nomination is highly desirable by Express Entry candidates, as it’s the single most lucrative way to accumulate CRS points.

-Another a new AINP stream, the Alberta Opportunity stream, also begins accepting applications in 2018.
+Another AINP stream, the Alberta Opportunity stream, also began accepting applications in 2018.

 The moves are being welcomed as a response to tackle labour shortages in Alberta.